 Those programs include:

-- Making Accidents Disappear - Scott Davis, a magician, has teamed up with the Electric Cooperatives of Arkansas to use magic tricks to teach electrical safety to elementary school students.
+- Making Accidents Disappear- Scott Davis, a magician, has teamed up with the Electric Cooperatives of Arkansas to use magic tricks to teach electrical safety to elementary school students.
 The 40-minute program, launched in the spring of 2003, is a big hit.
-To download a brochure on the Making Accidents Disappear program, click here.
+To schedule a performance, please contact your local electric cooperative.

 - High Voltage Safety Demonstration – For more than 20 years, the Electric Cooperatives of Arkansas have traveled across the state with a trailer equipped with a model electrical distribution system, including poles, wires and a transformer, among other equipment.
 The demonstrations are performed with live electrical power, about 7,000 volts, to educate the public about proper safety precautions around electrical equipment.